volume-em/empanada/docs/empanada-napari.rst

 modules.
 Models can be registered from .pth files or from web URLs.
 Useful for sharing models locally or over the internet.

+`Get model info`_: Get information about registered models to help decide which one is appropriate for inference or finetuning.

 Proofreading Tools
 ^^^^^^^^^^^^^^^^^^^^